jacopodona/Human-Machine-Dialogue/README.md

 rasa train
 ```

-A pretrained model is also available in /models
+A pretrained model is also available in /models folder.

 ### Running the code